alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 ESDC is responsible for matters relating to:
   - amending the regulations made under the Canada Pension Plan and the Employment *Insurance Act*
-  - keeping records of each individual’s CPP contributions and pensionable earnings
+  - keeping records of each individual's CPP contributions and pensionable earnings
   - the establishment of annual maximum insurable earnings
   - the administration of provisions related to Wage Loss plans
   - the administration of provisions regarding Job Creation programs